Skoda Kamiq review - Interior, design and technology

 It’s built on the VW Group’s MQB platform, and as a result feels stable and secure to drive.
 That also means it benefits from a flexible cabin with space for five adults.
 The dashboard layout is easy to understand, if a lacking in flair, but saying that, it’s likely to offer plenty of appeal in the target market of family buyers prioritising practicality.
 Quality is very good; the Kamiq feels better built and more sophisticated inside than the equivalent Volkswagen T-Cross.

 Sat-nav, stereo and infotainment

 Base S-trim versions feature a 6.5-inch touchscreen, while SE versions upgrade to an 8-inch display.
-The top-spec SE L and Monte Carlo models include a larger 9.2-inch console, but all offer sharp graphics and an easy-to-understand user interface.
+SE Drive, SE L and Monte Carlo models include a larger 9.2-inch console, but all offer sharp graphics and an easy-to-understand user interface.
 The screen responds quickly to your inputs, and while it’s not the quickest system for loading times, it’s fast enough that it’s never frustrating.
 You get Android Auto and Apple CarPlay included as standard on SE cars and above, which works very well because the screen is so up-to-date.

 In this review

 - 1Skoda Kamiq reviewThe Skoda Kamiq is one of the best small SUVs on sale – few can match its balance of practicality, value and comfort

 - 2Engines, performance and driveThe Skoda Kamiq isn’t all that much fun, but it drives in a safe and predictable manner

 - 3MPG, CO2 and Running CostsWith its range of up-to-date Volkswagen Group engines and strong residuals, the Kamiq is a very sensible choice